huntj88/DhiffieChat/README.md

 Ephemeral keys: Right now a user has one main private/public Diffie-Hellman key pair which is used for encrypting the data.
-In the future, each message should be encrypted using a different set of credentials, and no key pair should be used more for more than one message
+In the future, each message should be encrypted using a different set of credentials, and no key pair should be used for more than one message